MolecularAI/reaction_utils/README.md

     poetry install

 the `rxnutils` package is now installed in editable mode.

-Or you can install the package in your own environment that alread has `rdkit`

-    python -m pip install poetry
-    poetry install

 Lastly, make sure to install pre-commits that are run on every commit